adambard/learnxinyminutes-docs/sql.html.markdown

 -- List all the tables in all the databases.
 Implementations typically provide -- their own shortcut command to do this with the database currently in use.
+-- (For instance, the below doesn't work in SQLite, Oracle, or DB2, but -- SQLite supports the ".tables" command, Oracle supports "SELECT * FROM all_tables" -- and DB2 supports "list tables for all")
-SELECT * FROM INFORMATION_SCHEMA.TABLES
-WHERE TABLE_TYPE='BASE TABLE';
+SELECT * FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_TYPE='BASE TABLE';

--- Create a table called tablename1, with the two columns shown, for -- the database currently in use.
-Lots of other options are available -- for how you specify the columns, such as their datatypes.
-CREATE TABLE tablename1 (fname VARCHAR(20), lname VARCHAR(20));

 -- In employees, change the first_name value to 'John' -- for all rows that have a last_name value of 'Facello'.